OctopusDeploy/docs/docs/packaging-applications/build-servers/bitbucket-pipelines/index.md

 Octopus Deploy can be integrated with BitBucket Pipelines in two ways:

-- using our up-to-date [Octopus CLI Docker image](https://hub.docker.com/r/octopusdeploy/octo/) of our [Octopus CLI](/docs/octopus-rest-api/octopus-cli/index.md) command line tool.
+- Using the up-to-date [Octopus CLI Docker image](https://hub.docker.com/r/octopusdeploy/octo/) of the [Octopus CLI](/docs/octopus-rest-api/octopus-cli/index.md) command-line tool.
 - using our new **experimental** BitBucket Pipe called [octo](https://bitbucket.org/octopusdeploy/octo/src/master/README.md).

 :::warning